freeCodeCamp/freeCodeCamp/guide/english/chef/index.md

 #### How Chef Works
 <p>Chef stores collections of recipes in a cookbook.
 One cookbook should relate to a single task, but can have a number of different server configurations involved (for example a web application with a database, will have two recipes, one for each part, stored together in a cookbook).</p>

-<p>There is a Chef server which stores each of these cookbooks and as a new chef client node checks in with the server, recipes are sent to tell the node how to configure itself.</p>
+<p>There is a Chef server which stores each of these cookbooks, and as a new chef client node checks in with the server, recipes are sent to tell the node how to configure itself.</p>

-<p>The client will then check in every now and again to make sure that no changes have occurred, and nothing needs to change.
+<p>The client will then check in every now and again to make sure that no changes have occurred and nothing needs to change.
 If it does, then the client deals with it.
 Patches and updates can be rolled out over your entire infrastructure by changing the recipe.
 No need to interact with each machine individually.</p>

 #### Chef Configuration
 ![Image Title](https://regmedia.co.uk/2015/10/07/chef_configuration_management.jpg)